Jan Fyt: Life

 After setting out on a trip to Southern Europe in 1633, Fyt stopped for a while in Paris.
 He traveled on to Italy the following year.
 He worked in Venice for the prominent Sagredo and Contarini families.
-During his stay in Italy, he most likely visited Naples, Florence and Genoa.
 He resided in Rome in 1635.
 Here he joined the Bentvueghels, an association of mainly Dutch and Flemish artists working in Rome.
 It was customary for the Bentvueghels to adopt an appealing nickname, the so-called 'bent name'.
 Fyt was reportedly given the bent name 'Goudvink' ('bullfinch').

+During his stay in Italy, he most likely also visited Naples, Florence and Genoa.
 The Italian art historian Pellegrino Antonio Orlandi stated in his Abecedario pittorico of 1704 that Fyt also spent time in Spain and London.

 By 1641 Fyt is recorded back in Antwerp where he remained active for the remainder of his life aside from a brief trip to the Dutch Republic which he is believed to have made that same year.
 Fyt ran a successful studio in Antwerp which produced many copies of his creations.
 He became a wealthy man and maintained a network of contacts with patrons and art dealers both at home and abroad.
 He was frequently mentioned in judicial documents in Antwerp in relation to disputes and court cases with other painters and members of his own family over money.

 Fyt joined the Guild of Romanists in 1650.
 The Guild of Romanists was a society of notables and artists which was active in Antwerp from the 16th to 18th century.
 It was a condition of membership that the member had visited Rome.
 In the year 1652 the Guild chose Fyt as its dean.

 Fyt married Françoise van de Sande on 22 March 1654 and the couple had four children.
 He died in Antwerp on 11 September 1661.

-Fyt's pupils included Pieter Boel and Jaques van de Kerckhove.
+Fyt's pupils included Pieter Boel and Jaques van de Kerckhove, who both had successful careers abroad.
 Pieter Boel's style remained very close to Fyt's.

 Work

+General

 Fyt was a versatile still-life specialist.
 Although better known for his hunting, game and animal pieces he also painted beautiful still life compositions with flowers and fruit.
-He was very prolific and is believed to have produced around 280 paintings, many of them signed and dated.
+He was very prolific and is believed to have produced around 380 paintings, many of them signed and dated.
 His works were sought after by important art collectors of his day and are now in the collections of many leading international museums.
+Most of his work is signed as 'Joannes FYT' and dated.
+His dated work was made in the years 1638 to 1661.